 The growing season begins in May with traditional green and exotic purple asparagus at this seven-acre farm 70 miles southwest of Chicago.
-Fresh, sweet strawberries launch the U-Pick season in June, with red and black raspberries closing it down in October.
+Fresh, sweet strawberries make up their u-pick business, and they will hopefully be reintroducing their raspberries in the future.
 There is no entrance fee for picking and supplies are provided.

 In the neighborhood: Grab a pastry to compliment your berries at Morris Bakery, browse the quaint shops in downtown Morris or hit up 3 French Hens Market held the second Saturday, May through October at Grundy County Fair Grounds.
 If you find yourself in the area for lunch, Letty Mae's Tea Room offers a made-from scratch menu with decor reminiscent of an English Tearoom.
 Enjoy your meal on vintage mismatched china surrounded by kitschy decor or have it wrapped up for a picnic on the farm.

 Five generations of family have been running this farm that had a typical Midwestern start of raising hogs, sheep and chicken and producing dairy, oats and hay.
 Today their focus is on quality fruit, good customer service and offering families memorable, wholesome fun.
 Red raspberries and strawberries make up the bulk of their U-Pick business, but they also have rhubarbs, black raspberries, cherries, gold raspberries and homemade jams.
 There is no admission and parking is free.